tayloraswift/swift-png/README.md

 ### *…modern*

 MaxPNG is written in pure Swift, and it has a dependency on just a single C library — [zlib](http://www.zlib.net/).
 MaxPNG makes no reference to slow, legacy Objective C frameworks, in fact, it doesn’t even import Foundation.
 You get the benefit of a comfortable Swift API, without the overhead of aging Apple frameworks.
-MaxPNG is actively maintained, and builds on the latest Swift 3.1.
+MaxPNG is actively maintained, and the latest release snapshot builds on Swift 3.1.1.
+(Current `master` branch is written in Swift 4.)

 ### *…easy to use*